yoshuawuyts/barracks/README.md

 however you like.

 ### What data store do you recommend using with barracks?
-In flux it's common to store your application state in a data store.I think a data store should be immutable, single-instance and allow data access through cursors / lenses.
+In flux it's common to store your application state in a data store.
+I think a data store should be immutable, single-instance and allow data access through cursors / lenses.
 At the moment of writing I haven't found a data store I'm pleased with, so I'll probably end up writing one in the near future.

 ## See Also